 In conversation, Arnold highlights how important this authenticity is and describes her road trips with no real direction, fuelled only by the idea of making this film – she really isn’t faking it here, then.
 The director feels simultaneously so there and yet completely removed in American Honey.
 It doesn’t feel possible to imagine one person orchestrating everything that’s happening as the film toys with a vérité style in its spontaneity.

 The film strives from its visceral proximity to everyday vanities: what the director does not explicitly comment on or manipulate, she makes up for by confronting viewers with a highly sensory experience.
 Saliva and pores are shared and exposed as wafts of fake tan and cigarette smoke meet the taste of warm alcohol – as much on screen as in the viewer’s mind.
 Channeling Terrence Malick’s curiosity for the surrounding world with a fondness for every living thing and Xavier Dolan’s physical attention to human emotion, you’ll struggle to contain your own senses as they react to such a torrid art display.

 American Honey has no real direction in the sense that whatever happens just happens.
 The film’s *star* quality lies in its unfiltered human performances – there aren’t any dramatic expectations nor inevitable downfall to provide a bit of thrilling viewing satisfaction.
 Instead, what we have is a blistering epic, just shy of three hours celebrating the lust, drive and greed of the youth of America.
-Without a doubt, American Honey must be seen to be believed.

 Originally published on Huffington Post